gicolek/WP-Base-Theme/README.md

 # License

-WP Base Theme is licensed under the GPL v2 or later.
+WP Base Theme Framework is licensed under the GPL v2 or later.

 > This program is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License, version 2, as